What is thalassemia?

 It’s important to diagnose thalassemia quickly in children.
 If you or your child’s other parent are carriers, you should have testing done early.

 When left untreated, this condition can lead to problems in the liver, heart, and spleen.
-Infections and heart failure are the most common life-threatening complications of thalassemia in children.
+Infections and heart failure are

 Like adults, children with severe thalassemia need frequent blood transfusions to get rid of excess iron in the body.

 A low-fat, plant-based diet is the best choice for most people, including those with thalassemia.
 However, you may need to limit iron-rich foods if you already have high iron levels in your blood.
 Fish and meats are rich in iron, so you may need to limit these in your diet.

 You may also consider avoiding fortified cereals, breads, and juices.
 They contain high iron levels, too.

 Thalassemia can cause folic acid (folate) deficiencies.
 Naturally found in foods such as dark leafy greens and legumes, this B vitamin is essential for warding off the effects of high iron levels and protecting red blood cells.
 If you’re not getting enough folic acid in your diet, your doctor may recommend a 1 mg supplement taken daily.

 There’s no one diet that can cure thalassemia, but making sure you eat the right foods can help.
 Be sure to discuss any dietary changes with your doctor ahead of time.